httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 --- abstract

 This document defines HTTP fields that support integrity checksums.
-The Digest field can be used for the integrity of HTTP representations.
-The Content-Digest field can be used for the integrity of HTTP message content.
+The Digest field can be used for the integrity of HTTP representations using a legacy syntax.
+The new Representation-Digest field can be used for the integrity of HTTP representations using Structured Fields.
+The new Content-Digest field can be used for the integrity of HTTP message content using Structured Fields.
-Want-Digest and Want-Content-Digest can be used to indicate a sender's desire to receive integrity fields respectively.
+A sender's desire to receive integrity fields can be indicated using the legacy Want-Digest field or new Want-Representation-Digest and Want-Content-Digest fields.

 This document obsoletes RFC 3230.